 About 2.4 million people in the United States are living with hepatitis C (HCV), and 862,000 have hepatitis B, according to estimates from the Centers for Disease Control and Prevention (CDC).
 The actual number for HCV may be as high as 4.7 million or as low as 2.5 million.
 Hepatitis C is increasing dramatically in the United States, particularly among younger adults, and 4 in 10 people don’t even know they have it.

 Who is at risk for hepatitis C?

 Although previous clinical guidelines focused on Baby Boomers as a high-risk group, the latest data show dramatic increases in hepatitis C virus infection among younger people.
 The CDC reports that rates of acute hepatitis C among people of reproductive age are increasing and new cases are 4 times higher as they were 10 years ago.
-Fortunately, recent guidelines issued in 2020 recommend universal screening in all adults and all pregnant women during every pregnancy to detect more infections, begin treatment sooner, and help improve outcomes.
+Fortunately, guidelines issued in 2020 recommend universal screening in all adults and all pregnant women during every pregnancy to detect more infections, begin treatment sooner, and help improve outcomes.

 Hepatitis C testing for life insurance